h1dz/Cyber/README.md

 # **Scripts!**
-- Currently working on a gobuster reccursive scan script and a bash script that will check for live local subnets and run a port scan on each using default system tools.
+- Currently working on a script that will make gobuster run recurssively and also a script that will check for live local subnets and run a port scan on each using default system tools.

 ### **openai.py**
 - Python script using the openai module to interact with chatGPT via CLI.
 Not perfect but works.
 Just enter your API Key and ready to go!